The Peoples' Voice Cafe

 better life.

-The performers represent many different cultures and political approaches.
-They express
+The performers represent many different cultures and express

 their concerns and hopes about a wide variety of humanitarian issues, but also sing about